Emotiv/labstreaminglayer/README.md

   <img width="600" height="592" src="https://github.com/Emotiv/labstreaminglayer/blob/emotiv-lsl/docs/images/outlet-configuration_600x592.jpg">
 </p>

 **The Stream name:** Show the name of lsl stream.
-But the actual stream name will be added a suffix such as: "- EEG" for eeg data stream, " - Motion" for motion stream...
+The detected actual stream name at Inlet will be EmotivDataStream-EEG, EmotivDataStream-Motion, EmotivDataStream-Performance Metrics depend on type of data stream.

 **Data stream:** There are 3 types of data streams: EEG, Motion, Performance metrics.
 Each choosen one will be created a lsl stream.

-**Data format:** Currently, We only support 2 types: cf_float32 and cf_double64.
-Notes that, Openvibe only support cf_float32 and cf_int32.
+**Data format:** Currently, We support 2 types: cf_float32 and cf_double64.

 **Transmit type:** We support both type sample and chunk.
 A chunk contains number of samples.